 How Early Should I Submit My Renewal Application?

-The ATF mails the renewal packet approximately 90 days before your expiration date.
-If you have not received it 30 days before expiration, contact the Federal Firearms Licensing Center immediately.
+Submit your FFL renewal application before the license expiration date to avoid disruption to your business.
+The ATF mails Form 8 Part II about 90 days before expiration.
+If you have not received the packet 30 days before your license expires, contact the Federal Firearms Licensing Center right away.

-To ensure uninterrupted business operations, your application must be post-marked before expiration.
+To keep your business operating without interruption, your application must be post-marked before expiration.
 If timely submitted, you may continue to operate under your current license while renewal is under review.
 A Letter of Authorization may extend your operating period for up to six months while the renewal is pending.

 Submitting late does not guarantee this authorization, so renew promptly to avoid interruptions.